giubbilo/IoT_Project/README.md

 # Project1 - LIGHTWEIGHT PUBLISH-SUBSCRIBE APPLICATION PROTOCOL
-Politecnico di Milano | Internet of Things project a.y.
+Politecnico di Milano | Project for Internet of Things course | II semester a.y.
 22/23

 ## Specification
 You are requested to design and implement in TinyOS a lightweight publishsubscribe application protocol similar to MQTT and test it with simulations